Hindrnaces to relaxation & calm are opportunites for insight.

 The process of the mind is this: Your mind becomes sleepy & dull > You habitually forget your meditation object > Your mind wanders and becomes lost within thoughts, fantasies, memories etc. for a while (like entering a daydream).
 The important part in working with this is to first remove Hindrance 03: Sleepiness & Dullness, then shorten the length of time you habitually forget your meditation object in Hindrance 04: Habitual Forgetting, then completely remove your mind's habit of forgetting to lower the stickiness of Hindrance 06: Mind Wandering.
 When Mind Wandering is weakened, it becomes background, random thoughts that no longer capture your attention.

 In dealing with the wandering of your mind, sometimes you will find that your mind wanders to thoughts, memories, or fantasies that are very sticky in nature.
 This means that your mind has difficulty letting them go.
 These are opportunities for deeper insight.
 Sticky thoughts, memories and fantasises weaken by observing responses within your body, such as tensing or emotions, until you can experience the underlying pleasantness or unpleasantness.
-Applying the GOSS Formula by softening and relaxing the effort held within your mind and body towards these distractions while finding pleasure in letting them go re-grounds awareness within your body and rewards your mind for letting them go.
+Applying the GOSS Formula by softening and relaxing the effort held within your mind and body towards these distractions while finding enjoyment in letting them go re-grounds awareness within your body and rewards your mind for letting them go.

 Gross Dullness refers to the experience of an extreme lowering of your ability to be aware of any experience.
 This is experienced as a loss of clarity in both your mind and your meditation object.
 Gross Dullness is a sign of progress in meditation and reflects the deepening of a meditator's samadhi (unification).
 It occurs as the meditator develops physical and mental relaxation, and they inadvertently over-calm the ability for awareness to know an experience.
 Gross Dullness is a right-of-passage for the meditator.
 It refines the meditator's skill in relaxing while maintaining a clear comprehension of their present experience.
 As you learn to balance the effort, the Enlightenment Factor of Right Effort will mature, and you will no longer experience gross dullness.